Cockroach Biology & Life Cycle Explained

 - Temperature acts as a primary driver — they’ll develop faster in warmer conditions between 25°C and 30°C, while extreme temperatures can slow or stop their growth completely.

-- Moisture levels greatly impact survival – high humidity environments promote rapid development and better egg hatching success.
+- Moisture levels greatly impact survival — high humidity environments promote rapid development and better egg hatching success, which is why kitchens and bathrooms are most at risk.

-- Food availability directly affects population growth – areas with organic waste and food residues support larger colonies and faster reproduction cycles.
+- Food availability directly affects colony growth — areas with organic waste and food residues support larger populations and faster reproduction cycles, so good sanitation is one of the most effective preventative methods.

-- Shelter quality determines breeding success – dark, warm spaces with cracks and crevices provide ideal conditions for egg-laying and protection from predators.
+- Shelter quality determines breeding success — dark, warm spaces with cracks and crevices provide ideal conditions for egg-laying and protection, and can be found anywhere in a poorly sealed property.

 The Role of Cockroaches in Natural Ecosystems